Wireless wonders: The best Wi-Fi dongles of 2024 to improve your connection

 Please note: All prices are correct at the time of writing.
 Deals are subject to change at short notice.

-If you're looking for the best-performing Wi-Fi dongle on the market right now, the BrosTrend Wi-Fi dongle can reach upwards of 1,800 Mbps in data transfer speeds, giving you plenty of power to utilise your fibre optic.
+If you're looking for the best-performing Wi-Fi dongle on the market right now, the BrosTrend AX1800 High Gain USB WiFi 6 Adapter is a dongle capable of 1,800 Mbps, giving you plenty of power to utilise your router's fibre optic connection.

 Pros